top of page

 Visiting Unsafe Websites

-Some malicious websites can automatically install malware on your device without your knowledge.
-Be cautious when browsing unfamiliar or unsecured sites.
+Some harmful websites can install malware on your device without you knowing.
+Be careful when visiting sites you don’t recognize or that aren’t secure.

 Opening Suspicious Emails